 In this section the possibility of modeling the effects of the interaction between TAEs and fast ions is explored, with focus on the total loss following an avalanche.
-Fastion losses are modeled in three steps [26].
-First, the equilibrium properties and the linear MHD stability are calculated for the time at which the avalanche occur through the TRANSP and NOVA-K codes [27][28].
-Second, a selection is performed among all the possible unstable eigenmodes found by NOVA-k by comparing the mode structure measured by the multi-channel reflectometer system with a synthetic output calculated from the simulation.
-Third, the selected eigenmodes are plugged in the ORBIT code [29] to calculate the expected fast-ion losses.
+Fast-ion losses are modeled in three steps.
+28 First, the equilibrium properties and the linear magnetohydrodynamics stability are calculated for the time at which the avalanche occurs through the TRANSP and NOVA-K codes. ^{29,30} Second, a selection is performed among all the possible unstable eigenmodes found by NOVA-K by comparing the mode structure measured by the multichannel reflectometer system with a synthetic output calculated from the simulation.
+Third, the selected eigenmodes are used in the ORBIT code31 to simulate the fast-ion loss.
 To mimic the observed TAE behavior during an avalanche, the mode amplitude (frequency) can be modeled with a linear increase (decrease) as a function of time in ORBIT.
 The comparison between calculated and simulated eigenmodes is shown in Fig. 12 for the discharge illustrated in Fig. 7.
-In general, most of the unstable roots from NOVA-k have a global character, extending from the core out to the plasma edge.
-For the n = 3 mode a good match is found for a specific eigenmode, whose frequency is compatible with the observed one, once the possible correction for the Doppler shift from plasma rotation is accounted for.
-However, no good solutions can be found for the dominant n = 2 mode, suggesting that a linear stability analysis can not capture the actual mode structure.
-In this case the input eigenmodes to run the ORBIT code and calculate the total losses can not be identified.
+In general, most of the unstable roots from NOVA-K have a global character, extending from the core out to the plasma edge.
+For the n=3 mode a good match is found for a specific eigenmode, whose frequency is compatible with the observed one, once the possible correction for the Doppler shift from plasma rotation is accounted for.
+However, no good solutions can be found for the dominant n=2 mode: the input eigenmodes to run the ORBIT code and calculate the total losses cannot be identified.
 The reason for the discrepancy between measurements and model must be identified to proceed with the comparison with theory.
-From previous analyses, a successful identification of the eigenmodes has been obtained for avalanches accompanied by fast-ion losses 15%
+As a first possibility, we note that small variations in the q(R) profile may result in a different structure of the Alfvén continuum, hence of the mode structure.
+Analysis performed with a shift of q(R) of ± 0.1 , within the experimental uncertainties, is insufficient to reconcile the theory with the experiments.
+A second possibility, supported by the turbulent dynamics of the mode illustrated in Sec.
+III, is that a linear stability analysis cannot capture the actual mode structure.
+From previous analyses, a successful identification of the eigenmodes has been obtained for avalanches accompanied by fast-ion losses of 15%.
+28 This may be explained by assuming that most of the losses during an avalanche are caused by nonlinear processes, and therefore the amount of losses is somewhat indicative of the degree of nonlinearity.
+In that case, a 40% loss in fast-ion population would imply that nonlinearities are too strong to be convincingly recovered through linear analysis.
+In particular, the procedure utilized herein does not treat self-consistently the possible evolution of plasma parameters, mode structure, and fast-ion distribution function during an avalanche.
+Numerical codes that can account for the three-dimensional, nonlinear dynamics with a self-consistent approach, such as the M3D code, 32 may be more appropriate to acquire better predictive capability on fast-ion transport caused by strongly nonlinear events.